 \subsection{Extending the MD-GNN for Problems with Independent and Nested Sets}

+Identifying a nested set requires domain knowledge.
+The weight matrices in update layer of a MD-GNN for the problem with independent and nested sets are no longer with the structure in \eqref{PS-P} since the permutation properties differ.
+This is shown by the following example problem.

-Consider the precoding in a CoMP-JT system as illustrated in Fig. \ref{fig:fig-example}(b), which consists of $B$ BSs each with $N_t$ antennas jointly serving $K$ users \cite{compjt}.
+Consider the precoding in a CoMP-JT system as illustrated in Fig. \ref{fig:fig-example}(b), which consists of $B$ BSs each with $N_t$ antennas jointly serving $K$ users in the $B$ cells \cite{compjt}.
 The antennas at each BS can be arbitrarily permuted, but the antennas in different BSs cannot, due to the power constraint at each BS.
-Hence, all users constitute a set, while all antennas in the system constitute a nested set and the antennas at each BS constitute a sub-set.
+Hence, this problem is with two set: all users constitute a set, while all antennas in the system constitute a nested set and the antennas at each BS constitute a sub-set.